 - Max prize of £500 and max stake of £100

 The Gaming Act of 2005 changed the status of the machines from games machines to B2 machines by the then Secretary of State for Culture, Media and Sport, Tessa Jowell.
 Whilst this didn’t really change the agreed implementations above, it did make them compliable by law, which was seen as a win for the Gaming Board.

-The FOBT machines have never been particularly popular with anti-gambling lobbyists and this came to a head in 2013 when the DCMS published an extensive review of how these machines were affect peoples lives and if anything, encouraging people with gambling problems to gamble more and at a faster rate.
+The FOBT machines have never been particularly popular with anti-gambling lobbyists and this came to a head in 2013 when the Department for Culture Media & Sport (DCMS) published an extensive review of how these machines were effecting peoples lives and if anything, encouraging people with gambling problems to gamble more and at a faster rate.

 They enlisted the help of the likes of the Gambling Commission, who themselves created an independent report into the situation, outlining the following issues for these terminals:

-- Machines were an increase of risk of people with gambling problems
+- Machines were an increased risk to people with gambling problems

 - The way the games were set out not only targeted those with gambling issues, but could also harm those who were not diagnosed with gambling issues, due to the speed and the size of games.